Staged Blueprint Planning

 Blueprints

-See the tooltips for more information.
+See the tooltips on options for more details.

 If an entity overlaps with another in a higher stage, a red outline will appear where the entity should be, and a warning indicator will appear in all other stages.
 Use the Staged Build Cleanup Tool to attempt to revive these.